SquareGPS/navixy-api/docs/backend-api/how-to/get-session-hash.md

 { "success": true, "hash": "882fb333405d006df0d5a3f410115e92" }
 ```

-Where resulting hash is `882fb333405d006df0d5a3f410115e92` (just an example, you will get a different hex string).
+Where resulting hash is `882fb333405d006df0d5a3f410115e92` (just an example, you will get a different hex string)

 Received hash should be saved and used in API calls.
 For security reasons,
 hash has a lifetime of 30 days and will expire in certain situations: